- Symptoms of Liver Cancer in Dogs

 Bile Duct Carcinoma

-Also known as cholangiocarcinoma, bile duct carcinoma is a type of liver cancer in dogs that is more so centralized in the bile ducts.
-Located very near to the liver, the bile ducts of the liver move bile to the gallbladder, and eventually, the bile is delivered into the small intestine.
+Also known as cholangiocarcinoma, bile duct carcinoma neuroendocrine is a type of liver cancer in dogs that is more so centralized in the bile ducts.
+The bile ducts of the liver move bile to the gallbladder, and eventually, the bile is delivered into the small intestine.
 This disrupts the natural processes of your dog's internal functioning, which can create a significant backup, resulting in painful complications.

-This is the type of primary liver cancer that over fifty percent of dogs with this cancer are diagnosed with, accounting for more than half of all canine liver cancer cases.
-Hepatocellular carcinomas start with cells known as hepatocytes, hence the name hepatocellular carcinoma.
+This is the type of primary liver cancer that over fifty percent of dogs with this cancer of the liver are diagnosed with.
+Hepatocellular carcinoma start with cells known as hepatocytes, hence the name hepatocellular carcinoma.

-As the most common type of cancer, hepatocellular carcinomas are often not metastasis.
-As a result, hepatocellular carcinoma tumors are also not malignant.
+As the most common type of cancer of the liver, hepatocellular carcinoma are often not metastasis.
+Hepatocellular carcinoma hcc tumors are also not malignant.
 In other words, the tumors of this type of cancer do not run the risk of spreading to other parts of the body.
-Even though they spread to the liver and nowhere else in the body, the large tumor still impacts the liver in drastic ways.

 Mesenchymal Tumor Sarcoma

-As the name implies, mesenchymal tumor sarcoma is a type of cancer.
 The term mesenchymal refers to connective tissue in the central nervous system.
-More specifically, located in the liver of dogs, mesenchymal tumors stem from the cells that make up fibroblasts, blood vessels, muscles, and tissue in the central nervous system.
+Mesenchymal tumors stem from the cells that make up fibroblasts, blood vessels, muscles, and tissue in the central nervous system.

 Neuroendocrine Tumor Sarcoma

-Growing from the abnormal growth of neuroendocrine cells, neuroendocrine tumors, as well as the related sarcoma that follows suit, can form just about anywhere neuroendocrine cells travel.
-However, in relation to canine liver cancer, neuroendocrine tumors embed themselves into the nerves and neurons within your dog's liver.
+Growing from the abnormal growth of neuroendocrine cells, neuroendocrine tumors, as well as the related sarcoma that follows suit, can form just about anywhere neuroendocrine cells travel, spread throughout the liver In relation to canine liver cancer, neuroendocrine tumors embed themselves into the nerves and neurons within your dog's liver.

 Can a Dog Survive with a Tumor in the Liver?